-• WHEN DOES A FINANCIAL INSTITUTION HAVE REASON TO SUSPECT A TRANSACTION IS SUSPICIOUS?
-Financial institutions are required to file SARs when they "know suspect or have reason to they "know, suspect, or have reason to suspect" that a transaction is suspicious.
+WHEN DOES A FINANCIAL INSTITUTION HAVE REASON TO SUSPECT A TRANSACTION IS SUSPICIOUS?
+Financial institutions are required to file SARs when they "know, suspect, or have reason to suspect" that a transaction is suspicious.
 But if a financial institution does not actually know or suspect that a transaction is suspicious, under what circumstances can a regulator infer that the financial institution had reason to suspect a transaction was suspicious?
 FinCEN should provide guidance on this important issue.